 3. Crowdfunding

-Crowdfunding allows business owners to retain full control, and if the plan fails, there’s usually no obligation to repay the funds.
-Every crowdfunding platform has variations, so read the terms and conditions to understand your full legal obligations before launching the fundraiser.
+Crowdfunding allows business owners to retain full control.
+If the plan fails, there’s usually no obligation to repay the funds.
+Every crowdfunding platform has variations, so read the terms and conditions to understand the legal obligations.

 4. Angel investment